Talk to us

 The most ambitious government AI programs are not single-use-case deployments - they are national-scale data and intelligence platforms that serve multiple agencies, use cases, and decision layers simultaneously.
 These programs require not just AI models but the foundational data infrastructure that makes AI reliable at scale: unified data lakes connecting previously siloed agency data, data quality and governance frameworks, master data management for entities referenced across systems (citizens, assets, organizations), and API-based data sharing architecture that maintains security boundaries while enabling cross-agency intelligence.

 Isotropic has delivered this foundational data work for national AI initiatives, recognizing that 'AI readiness' is primarily a data infrastructure problem.
-The AI models are the visible output; the data platform is what makes them reliable, accurate, and auditable.
+The AI models are the visible output; the data platform is what makes them reliable, accurate and auditable.

 Isotropic's Government AI Practice